 As highlighted by Rob Nankivell, CEO of VentureCrowd, back when the proposed structured was released “Start-ups want to be out there disrupting industries, they don’t want the administrative burden that being a public company entails,”

 It’s not like we didn’t have a proven model to follow.
 The New Zealand Financial Markets Conduct Act came into effect in 2014 and provided a minimum set of standards for companies to follow.
 Namely, that issuers must comply with the general fair dealing provisions in the FMC Act.
 That is to say that they cannot engage in misleading or deceptive conduct, but are not otherwise subject to the same disclosure obligations as normal equity offers.
 I.e. no product disclosure statement or online Disclose offer register entry is required.
 The act has been proven to have helped improve the conduct of businesses and in turn helped boost their economy and the nz stock market.

 Meanwhile, while the Australian government has been focused on limiting the ability of people to manage their own finances on regulated platforms the world has seen an explosion in Initial Coin Offerings (or ICO’s), an almost completely unregulated market where more than $5.6 billion has been raised, and $400 million of that lost to scams.

-I don’t mention this to start an argument between crypto-bulls and crypto-bears but merely to point out that; a) there is an appetite from members of the public all across the world to invest in new and innovative companies, ideas and technologies and b) to show that “innovation always finds a way”.
+I don’t mention this to start an argument between crypto-bulls and crypto-bears but merely to point out that;

 So instead of sitting on their hands, wasting time, and seeing Australia slip further behind the rest of the world I think it’s time for politicians to look at what’s happening in the world and realise that there’s a lot worse people could be doing with their money than putting a couple of hundred dollars into a startup that’s trying to create jobs and grow the economy.